 Will Having My Hymen Removed Help My Vaginismus?

-A question that has been asked recently by a fellow Vaginismus Sister is “how did you get around the hymen issue too?” with regards to dilation and having an intact hymen.
+A question that has been asked recently by a fellow vaginismus sister is “how did you get around the hymen issue too?” with regards to dilation and having an intact hymen.

 For many, this has led to a conversation around vaginismus, hymen surgery, and whether it should be offered as a solution for those looking for support with their vaginismus journey.